Jordan Roos

-Jordan A. Roos (born July 6, 1993) is an American football guard for the Tennessee Titans of the National Football League (NFL).
-He played college football at Purdue and was signed with the Seattle Seahawks as an undrafted free agent following the 2017 NFL Draft.
+Jordan A. Roos (born July 6, 1993) is an American professional football guard who is currently a free agent.
+He played college football at Purdue and was signed with the Seattle Seahawks as an undrafted free agent following the 2017 NFL draft.
 Roos attended Celina High School in Celina, Texas.

 College career

-Roos played for the Purdue Boilermakers from 2012 to 2016.
-He was the team's starter his final three and a half years and helped the Boilermakers to a nine wins.
-He played in 47 games during his career including 42 starts at right guard.
+Roos played for the Purdue Boilermakers from 2012 to 2016, starting all games during his final three and a half years.
+He played in 47 games, with 42 starts at right guard.

 Professional career

 Seattle Seahawks

-After going undrafted in the 2017 NFL Draft, Roos signed as an undrafted free agent with the Seattle Seahawks on April 29, 2017.
+After going undrafted in the 2017 NFL draft, Roos signed as an undrafted free agent with the Seattle Seahawks on April 29, 2017.
 Roos played in all four of the Seahawks preseason games and made their regular season 53-man roster.

 On September 1, 2018, Roos was waived by the Seahawks and was re-signed to the practice squad.
 He signed a reserve/future contract on January 7, 2019.

 On August 31, 2019, Roos was waived by the Seahawks and was signed to the practice squad the next day.
 He was promoted to the active roster on October 11, 2019.

 On October 23, 2019, Roos was waived by the Seahawks and re-signed to the practice squad.
 He was promoted back to the active roster on October 29.

 Roos re-signed with the Seahawks on April 21, 2020.
 He was released on July 26, 2020.